Six Senses Rome Wedding Reception: Terrace Aperitivo + Intimate Garden Dinner

 Plan aperitivo for the last hour of light.
 The terrace becomes even more magical as the city warms up into golden tones.

 Keep dinner lighting soft and warm.
-Candlelight + greenery is the perfect combination for an intimate, romantic mood.
+Candlelight and greenery are the perfect combination for an intimate, romantic mood.

 Give yourself ten minutes alone between aperitivo and dinner.
-That little pause makes the whole evening feel calmer and more present (and it always shows in the photos).
+That small pause makes the whole evening feel calmer and more present (and it always shows in the photos).

 Planning a wedding at Six Senses Rome?